 Along the way we enjoy a "travel meal" with coffee boiled over an open campfire.
 In the afternoon we arrive back at our original farm, where a 3-course dinner, with natural ingredients and flavour from the farm awaits us.
 6-7 hour trip - 35km

-It is time to say goodbye.
-Before leaving you take part in cleaning the equipment you and the horses have used during the carriage ride.
-After lunch you will depart by train to Oslo or Trondheim, using the Dovre-train again.
+It is time to say goodbye!
+After breakfast you will depart by train to Oslo or Trondheim, using the Dovre-train again.

 Riders who booked this ride also considered: